ssm/ssm-ipsec/REFERENCE.md

 When given a set of peers (including this node), this module will configure IPSec rules between all peers.

-Opportunistic encryption can be configure for "libreswan".
-For a given CIDR, assign a policy ('block', 'clear', 'clear-or-private', 'private' or 'private-or-clear').
+Opportunistic encryption can be configured for "libreswan".
+For a given CIDR, assign a Libreswan policy ('block', 'clear', 'clear-or-private', 'private' or 'private-or-clear').
+For more information about these policies, consult the Libreswan documentation.

 #### Examples